 We all want a home makeover.
 No matter how long we’ve been living in our home, a lot of us just get bored with what we have after a while.
 And there’s nothing wrong with that!

 But do you want to do just any makeover?
 What if your makeover your home to not only make it look nicer, but so that it’s more energy efficient?
-With a number of technological innovations on the rise around the world, there are tons of ways that you can spruce up your home and help the environment, as well.
+With many technological innovations on the rise around the world, there are tons of ways that you can spruce up your home and help the environment, as well.

 We should all do our part to help mitigate the effects of global climate change.
-Plus, making your home more energy efficient doesn’t look too bad for your energy costs, as well.
-If you want to learn more about how to make your home, even more, energy efficient, click here.
-While you have that window open, keep reading to learn about the most energy efficient home makeovers you can do.
+Plus, making your home more energy-efficient doesn’t look too bad for your energy costs, as well.
+While you have that window open, keep reading to learn about the most energy-efficient home makeovers you can do.

 1. Buy energy-efficient appliances.